mohitmv/webio/docs/reference.md

 Exception and Error Messages
 --------------
-**webio internal exceptions**
+**exceptions**
-1. CLIENT_INSTANCE_TIMEOUT - Everytime web interface is opened in url, a new instance of web-interface-class is created.
+1. **CLIENT_INSTANCE_TIMEOUT** - Everytime web interface is opened in url, a new instance of web-interface-class is created.
 Life cycle of the instance object (of web-interface-class) is fundamentally responsible for what is being rendered on the front-end. if a client doesn't do any activity for more than 3600 seconds, then instance object is destroyed at backend.
 Once backend doesn't own the instance object for a front-end instance, it will give CLIENT_INSTANCE_TIMEOUT error.
 In this situation client has to refresh the page (i.e. create a new instance and proceed).

-2. INCORRECT_SERVER_INSTANCE - Whenever backend server is executed (i.e. python webio script), it is attached with a unique id.
+2. **INCORRECT_SERVER_INSTANCE** - Whenever backend server is executed (i.e. python webio script), it is attached with a unique id.
 If server is restarted, it can't serve the client, which was instanted by different backend server.
 In such situation, client will face INCORRECT_SERVER_INSTANCE.
 In this situation, client has to refresh the page.

-3. INTERNAL_ERROR - It occures whenever action handlers (ex: onclick, onchange) fails with exception.
+3. **INTERNAL_ERROR** - It occures whenever action handlers (ex: onclick, onchange) fails with exception.

-4. SUCCESS
+4. **SUCCESS**

-5. INVALID_ACTION - It won't occure unless webio's front-end is fiddled.
+5. **INVALID_ACTION** - It won't occure unless webio's front-end is fiddled.

-6. INCOMPLETE_INPUT_VALUES - It won't occure unless webio's front-end is fiddled.
+6. **INCOMPLETE_INPUT_VALUES** - It won't occure unless webio's front-end is fiddled.